CREATIVE

 What should you preserve when rebranding so you don’t lose brand equity?

-The key to rebranding without losing brand equity is protecting whatever carries the most recognition and trust with your existing clients — whether that is a colour, a name element, a tone of voice, or a specific promise.
+Protect whatever carries the most recognition and trust with your existing clients — whether that is a colour, a name element, a tone of voice, or a specific promise.
 Carry those elements through deliberately into the new identity.
 The Connectbase rebrand did exactly this: new name, new visual system, but clear through-lines from the previous brand so existing relationships felt continuity rather than disruption.

 What are the biggest mistakes in B2B rebranding?

-How long does a B2B rebrand take, and what does it cost?
+How long does a B2B rebrand take?

 Selected for you